USS Constellation (1797): Constellation vs. La Vengeance

 At the end of the Quasi-War with France, Constellation returned to the United States.
-While anchoring in Delaware Bay on 10 April 1801, she was caught in winds and an ebb tide that laid her over on her beam ends.
-She suffered damage requiring extensive repairs.
+While anchoring in Delaware Bay on 10 April 1801, she was caught in winds and an ebb tide that ran her aground on a sand bar and laid her over on her beam ends.
+She was still aground as of 26 April, but refloated by 3 May.
+She suffered damage requiring extensive repairs at Philadelphia.

 First Barbary War

 During the United States' preoccupation with France during the Quasi-War, troubles with the Barbary States were suppressed by the payment of tribute to ensure that American merchant ships were not harassed and seized.
 In 1801 Yusuf Karamanli of Tripoli, dissatisfied with the amount of tribute he was receiving in comparison to Algiers, demanded an immediate payment of $250,000.
 In response, Thomas Jefferson sent a squadron of frigates to protect American merchant ships in the Mediterranean and pursue peace with the Barbary States.

 The first squadron, under the command of Richard Dale in President, was instructed to escort merchant ships through the Mediterranean and negotiate with leaders of the Barbary States.

+She left Philadelphia, arriving at Chester on 26 February 1802 to receive her guns, ect. after getting over the bar.
+She departed New Castle, Delaware on 13 March.

 Sailing with the squadron of Commodore Richard Morris, and later, with that of Commodores Samuel Barron and John Rodgers, Constellation served in the blockade of Tripoli in May 1802.
-She cruised widely throughout the Mediterranean in 1804 to show the flag; evacuated in June 1805 a contingent of United States Marines, as well as diplomatic personages, from Derne at the conclusion of a fleet-shore operation against Tripoli; and took part in a squadron movement against Tunis that culminated in peace terms in August 1805.
-Constellation returned to the United States in November 1805, mooring at Washington, D.C., where she later was placed in ordinary until 1812.
+On 22 July 1802 she exchanged fire with Tripolitan gunboats and troops, reportedly sinking 2 gunboats and killing a general.
+She received orders to return home on 12 December 1802.
+She arrived in Chesapeake Bay on 11 March, 1803.
+She was reactivated following the loss of USS Philadelphia, with Capt.
+Hugh Campbell in command.
+She left Eastern Branch on 11 June and arrived at Hampton Roads on 21 June.
+She left the Capes 5 July, arriving at Gibraltar on 12 August.She cruised widely throughout the Mediterranean in 1804 to show the flag; evacuated in June 1805 a contingent of United States Marines, as well as diplomatic personages, from Derne at the conclusion of a fleet-shore operation against Tripoli; On 30 July she was with the U.S. fleet at Tunis. that culminated in peace terms in August 1805.
+On 22 August, 1805 Capt.
+Campbell exchanged commands with Master Commandant Charles Stewart of USS Essex.
+Constellation returned to the United States in November 1805, mooring at Washington Navy Yard on 29 November, where she was placed in ordinary until 1812.